 If you have found a paper wasp colony on your property, often it is because food is abundant for them.
 Like other wasps, paper wasps feed on nectar.
 Hence, they play an important role in pollination.
 Their presence is a good signal for your garden.

-However, the larvae feed on other insects.
+However, the larvae feed on other stinging insect.
 It indicates the presence of other pests on your property.
-The workers collect various insects, caterpillars that they serve to the larvae in the nest.
-This way they keep good control of other pests in and around your house.
+The workers collect various insects and caterpillars that they serve to the larvae in the nest.
+This way, they keep good control of other pests in and around your house.